-- There are many versions of stamps which are used by Justices in the course of their duty.
-A selection of these stamps can be viewed by clicking HERE
+- There are many versions of stamps that are used by Justices in the course of their duty.
+A recommended list of stamps can be viewed by clicking HERE

 - Stamps are expensive and if they are still in mechanical working order you may like to consider ordering just a new rubber die.
 This will reduce the cost considerably.

 - Is your stamp a little faint? – You have two options one is to purchase a small bottle of stamp ink and re-ink the pad yourself or you can purchase new ink pads for stamps by giving the stamp name and number to the company?

 - If you are new to Justice of the Peace work, it is worthwhile to seek the opinion of your Support Group or Coordinator to guide you in your selection.

 - Several local companies produce rubber stamps so be sure to do your homework before ordering.

 - The following companies have been used in the past: